Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Handle-Ambiguity.md

     ...
 }
 ```
-`OperationAsync("required", "optional", default)` and `OperationAsync("required", "optional", new())` are two examples that lead to compilation error of ambiguity.
+`OperationAsync("required", "optional", default)` and `OperationAsync("required", "optional", new())` are two examples that still lead to compilation error of ambiguity.

-Considering all of these, we only gaurantee that we will not generated code which leads to ambiguous call when:
+Considering all of these, we only guarantee that we will not generate code which leads to ambiguous call when:
-1. The call doesn't have any actual parameters of `null`, `default`, `new()`.
+1. The call doesn't have any actual parameter of `null`, `default`, `new()`.
 For example, we don't care whether `OperationAsync("required", "optional", default)` will lead to ambiguity.
 Details [here](#special-values-not-taken-into-ambiguity-consideration).
-2. The call only have set required parameters.
-For example, we only make sure `OperationAsync("required")` is not an ambiguous call.
+2. The call only has its required parameters passed in.
+For example, we can only ensure `OperationAsync("required")` is not an ambiguous call.

-See below section of more specific examples and corresponding explanation.
+See below section for more specific examples and corresponding explanation.

 ## Examples